 From 2015-2017 the Gaiety School of Acting and Age Action Ireland worked together to developed a programme to combat elder abuse.
 This project was funded by Erasmus Plus and involved partners from Finland, Romania and Italy.

 The project was successful in designing and providing high-quality learning opportunities tailored to the needs of the elderly, their family and friends and formal carers.
 STAge targets those in long term care units and/or attending day centres.
 For the elderly, the education module is based on empowering them by enhancing awareness of their human rights and offering ways to safeguard their well-being.
 For formal carers, the training stemmed from the Biggs concept of generational intelligence; the ability to understand the ‘age other’ and put yourself in their shoes.

-The innovative methods will contribute to the development of skills that transverse generations, enhancing both care giver and receivers experience of care.
+The methods used to delivery the education programme adopt a socio-drama approach.
+Through this approach the participants develop skills that transverse generations, enhancing both care giver and receivers experience of care.

-The programme is developed and implemented by The Gaiety School of Acting’s Outreach Coordinator Anna Kadzik-Bartoszewska and tutors Kate Canning and Seamus Quinn.
-Visit the programme website here.
+The programme is developed and implemented by the Gaiety School of Acting’s Outreach Coordinator Anna Kadzik-Bartoszewska and Seamus Quinn.
+Visit the project website here.